Liquid-solid friction on crystalline surfaces: a perspective: Perspectives in liquid-solid friction

 \subsection{Charged interfaces and electrolytes}

 It is crucial for any practical application to consider the effect of surface charge on liquid friction.
 Real surfaces are often charged in solution and an ionic double layer of the scale of the Debye length is usually present.
+The nature and mobility of surface charges is often mysterious and concentration dependent.

-On the experimental side, very few experiments have linked surface charge and slippage.
-Streaming measurement (ionic current under pressure drop) measurements in angstrom scale two-dimensional channels have allowed to extract simultaneously surface charge and slip length \cite{mouterde2019molecular}.
-In 2-nm carbon nanotubes, a negative surface charge along with a large slip length result in mechanically activated transport \cite{marcotte2020mechanically}.
-Other studies in carbon nanotubes have allowed to estimate both slip length and surface charge as functions of salt concentration \cite{secchi_massive_2016,secchi2016scaling}.
-All these studies show that graphite is much more slippery than boron-nitride while both have a negative surface charge in agreement with the OH$^{-}$ adsorption obtained in DFT calculations \cite{grosjean2019versatile}.
-These results are also consistent with the prediction of much higher mobility of the surface charge on graphite compared to BN.
+\paragraph*{Experiments} On the experimental side, very few experiments have linked surface charge and slippage.
+Streaming measurement (ionic current under pressure drop) measurements in angstrom scale two-dimensional channels have allowed to extract surface charge and infer slippage indirectly \cite{mouterde2019molecular}.
+In 2-nm carbon nanotubes, a negative surface charge along with a large slip length result in a subtle interplay between pressure driven flows and ionic conductance \cite{marcotte2020mechanically}.
+Measurements on single carbon nanotubes by Seechi \textit{et al.} have allowed to estimate surface charge as functions of salt concentration \cite{secchi2016scaling} and demonstrated surface charge regulation effects.
+Unfortunately, the slippage measurements were not extended to salty solutions.
+The consensus is that graphite is much more slippery than boron-nitride while both have a negative surface charge in agreement with the OH$^{-}$ adsorption obtained in DFT calculations \cite{grosjean2019versatile}.
+These results are also consistent with the prediction of a much higher mobility of the surface charge on graphite compared to BN.

-In a recent numerical study \cite{xie2020liquid}, the authors tried to explain the slippage difference between graphene and BN with a simple model.
+\paragraph*{Theory} In a recent numerical study \cite{xie2020liquid}, the authors tried to explain the slippage difference between graphene and BN with a simple model.
 They compared two types of surfaces with either an homogenous (delocalized) or heterogenous surface charge corresponding respectively to metallic and insulating surfaces.
 The simulations show that the heterogeneity of surface charge is very detrimental to slippage as it allows ion adsorption and thus slows down the liquid flow close to the surface.
+Finally, the coupling of ion motion with free electrons in solids through the Van der Walls friction mechanism remains unexplored to this day.